-If time permits you may also like to visit the following places of interest ( note: the below are not listed in the free downloadable Thessaloniki City Guide).
+If time permits you may also like to visit the following places of interest.

 - Acheiropoiitos church: A 5th century church dedicate to the Virgin Mary.
 Following the city’s capture by the Ottoman rulers in 1430 the church like many others was converted into a mosque.